astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 ### Requirements

-The SQLColumnCheckOperator and the SQLTableCheckOperator are available in the [common SQL provider package](https://pypi.org/project/apache-airflow-providers-common-sql/) available with:
+The SQLColumnCheckOperator and the SQLTableCheckOperator are available in the [common SQL provider package](https://pypi.org/project/apache-airflow-providers-common-sql/) which can be installed with:

 ```bash
 pip install apache-airflow-providers-common-sql
 ```

-The SQLCheckOperator and legacy SQL Check Operators are built into the Airflow core.
+The SQLCheckOperator and legacy SQL Check Operators are built into core Airflow and do not require a separate package installation.

 ### Database Connection